meyer-lab-cshl/snakemake-uge/README.md

 cookiecutter --output-dir "${HOME}/.config/snakemake"  "gh:meyer-lab-cshl/snakemake-uge"
 ```

-The latter command will then prompt you to set default parameters (parameter
+The latter command will then prompt you to set default parameters described in the next two subsections.
-explanations from `snakemake --help`).

 ### Submission parameters
+Parameter explanations as retrieved from `snakemake --help`.

 * `latency_wait`